Lab 2 - C++, CMake & IDE

 sudo cp lib/*.a /usr/lib

-Take a look if the libraries are in the system
+Verify the libraries are in the system:

 ls /usr/lib | grep gtest

-# you shoul see:
+# you should see:

 # libgtest.a